Hitesh-s0lanki/microservice-ai-crm/Readme.md

 - **Eureka Discovery Server** – For service registry and discovery.
 - **API Gateway** – Unified entry point for all services.

 ---

-## 🚫 License

-This codebase and its components are **confidential and proprietary** to [26ideas](https://26ideas.com/).
-Redistribution or reuse without permission is strictly prohibited.

----